-Jackie is a Graduate Fellow at the FXB Center for Health & Human Rights, a member of the Women, Gender & Health Interdisciplinary Concentration, a Graduate Affiliate of the Harvard Center for Population and Development Studies, and a member of the tutorial board for the Women, Gender and Sexuality Studies department.
+At Harvard, Jackie was a Graduate Fellow at the FXB Center for Health & Human Rights, a subcomittee chair of the Women, Gender & Health Interdisciplinary Concentration, a Graduate Affiliate of the Harvard Center for Population and Development Studies, and a member of the tutorial board for the Women, Gender and Sexuality Studies department.